pagevitals/pagevitals-wordpress/readme.txt

 == Features ==

-- **Core Web Vitals Monitoring**: Automatically tracks key performance metrics like LCP, INP, and TTFB.
-- **Real User Data**: Collects real-time information from actual visitors, rather than synthetic tests, ensuring you are improving the true user experience.
+- **Real User Monitoring**: Collect real-time data from actual visitors.
+- **Core Web Vitals**: Monitor LCP, INP, and TTFB automatically.
-- **Flexible Page Selection**: Choose which pages or posts to monitor, or exclude specific pages from data collection.
+- **Flexible Setup**: Choose which pages to monitor and adjust CSP settings.
-- **Content Security Policy (CSP)**: Integrates seamlessly into your site’s existing Content Security Policy (CSP) without compromising security.
-- **Detailed Reporting**: Gain detailed insights into which pages are performing well and which need improvement.
-- **Customizable Setup**: Easily configure the plugin to suit your needs with flexible settings and simple options.

 == Installation ==

-1. Download and install the plugin through your WordPress dashboard or upload the `pagevitals-wordpress.zip` file manually.
+1. Download and install the plugin through your WordPress dashboard or upload the `pagevitals.zip` file manually.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 3. Navigate to **Settings > PageVitals** to configure your settings.
 4. Enter your PageVitals Website ID, which you can find in your PageVitals account under Settings.